thugmba/IAL/_pages/about.md

 __Mission__

-Toward better world through extensive sharing of knowledge
+We create actionable knowledge by applying AI technology to innovation analytics

 __Vision__

-Create knowledge by applying AI technology to innovation analytics
+To build a better world through extensive sharing of knowledge and insights

 __Projects__